How Accurate is Your Speedometer?

 I asked Transport Canada what the standards were for speedometer accuracy.
 The response was short and succinct: "Transport Canada does not regulate the accuracy of speedometers.
 If you are experiencing inaccuracies in relation to your vehicle speedometer, you should contact the original vehicle manufacturer."

 Society of Automotive Engineers

 Manufacturers are guided by a standard set by the Society of Automotive Engineers known as J1226 Electric Speedometer Specification.
 At speeds above about 90 km/h the allowable range for speed is 4% of the highest reading shown on the speedometer.
 For the vehicles in my family, this means +/- 8 km/h for my pickup and +/- 10 km/h for my wife's car.

 Throw in some tire wear, improper tire inflation, a change of tires and wheels or even just a replacement tire of the same size classification and you can change this reading even more.
-If you like to travel at 10 over because the cops don't stop anyone for 10 over, you are easily risking being 20 or more over without knowing it.
+Remember that 10 over?
+You are easily risking being 20 or more over without knowing it.